 Best practices: hyphenating multiple-word tags, and using singular forms of nouns.

 payment contract (signing/reviewing venue or vendor contracts) swag (requests or reminders to send swag to a group) application budget sponsor speaker venue insurance advice (organizer requesting advice on an aspect of the event or group) GPL trademark trouble (organizer is asking for help dealing with conflict or has a big problem that requires the help of someone with experience) camera video contact-form (For use when people fill out the contact form at https://central.wordcamp.org/contact-us/) meta(for emails related to the MetaMetaMeta is a term that refers to the inside workings of a group.
 For us, this is the team that works on internal WordPress sites like WordCamp Central and Make WordPress. team) QBO(for emails related to QuickBooks, our invoicing software) wptv(for WordPress.tv related emails) amazon(for emails from Amazon web services)

-needs-agreement needs-site needs-budget-review needs-shipment needs-advice second-opinion (if a deputy would like another deputy to weigh in on a ticket)
+needs-agreement needs-site needs-budget-review needs-shipment needs-advice second-opinion (if a program supporter would like another supporter to weigh in on a ticket)

 City names that are multiple words should be hyphenated, e.g., “New Delhi” should be tagged as new-delhi and “St. Louis” should be tagged as st-louis.